Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Parameters:

 - id: `string`
-  >session id of the client connection.
+  >Session id of the client connection.

 - stream: [`infinity.stream`](infinity.stream.md)
-  >a stream from which to read data and send it to the client.
+  >A stream from which to read data and send it to the client.

 Return type: `boolean`